 Many consumers who do not have any collections, charge off accounts, and late payments in years but their credit scores are still low.

-- Reason for low credit scores with no derogatory credit items is because of not having any credit accounts.
+- Reason for low credit scores with no derogatory credit items is because of not having any credit accounts

-- Many consumers who went through bankruptcy and/or foreclosure think that not getting any credit is the best for them.
+- Many consumers who went through bankruptcy and/or foreclosure think that not getting any credit is the best for them

-- Whether a consumer uses credit or not, they should have active credit.
+- Whether a consumer uses a credit or not, they should have an active credit

 Here is the case scenario from earlier:

-- The older the collection account and charge offs are, the less of an impact it has on a borrower’s credit scores.
+- The older the collection account and charge offs are, the less of an impact it has on a borrower’s credit scores

-- She did not have any recent collections, charge offs, or late pays in years.
+- She did not have any recent collections, charge offs or late pays in years

-- The date of last activity on her credit report was from 2007.
+- The date of last activity on her credit report was from 2007

-- It will have no impact on consumer credit scores if creditors do not report them on consumer credit report.
+- It will have no impact on consumer credit scores if creditors do not report any credit tradelines on the consumer credit report

-- Lenders use prior credit payment history as a reflection of credit worthiness.
+- Lenders use prior credit payment history as a reflection of creditworthiness

-- Low credit scores can be reasons for denials for mortgages, automobile loans, and other installment loans.
+Low credit scores can be reasons for denials for mortgages, automobile loans, and other installment loans.

 Lender Overlays On Credit Tradelines

 Lender Overlays are additional mortgage guidelines that are above and beyond those of FHA, VA, USDA, Fannie Mae, and Freddie Mac.

-- There are other lenders who have overlays on credit tradelines where they require two year seasoning requirements on credit tradelines.
+- There are other lenders who have overlays on credit tradelines where they require two-year seasoning requirements on credit tradelines

 Why Mortgage Companies Require Credit Tradelines

-- Borrowers who have no credit scores on their credit report can instantly get a credit score by having credit tradelines.
+Borrowers who have no credit scores on their credit report can instantly get a credit score by having credit tradelines:

-- The easiest and fastest way of obtaining and re-establishing credit is through secured credit cards.
+- The easiest and fastest way of obtaining and re-establishing credit is through secured credit cards

-What Are Secured Credit Cards And How Does It Work?
+No Credit Can Be Cause For Poor Credit Scores: What Are Secured Credit Cards And How Does It Work?